The Optimus blog

 Education professionals are reporting high levels of work-related stress.
 Nicola Harvey explains how the PERMA approach can nurture a sense of wellbeing, fulfilment and purpose.

 After a well-deserved summer break, education professionals in England, have returned to the classroom.
-While everyone adapts to a ‘new normal’ and transitions into school routines, the uncertainty of the COVID-19 pandemic still has an impact on student and teacher wellbeing.
+While everyone adapts to a ‘new normal’ and transitions into school routines, the legacy of the COVID-19 pandemic and events over the summer will continue to have an impact on student and staff wellbeing.

 Respondents also mentioned higher levels of depression, resulting in a lack of sleep, difficulties when concentrating, overwhelm and tearfulness.